-The Minka Farm orchard produces a wide range of fruits including blueberries (pick-your-own), pawpaws, persimmons, apples, muscadine and scuppernong grapes, pears, jujubes and figs. All harvests vary from year to year depending on weather and insect pressure.
-We never use chemicals not found in nature to control problems or pests and most years, we don’t spray anything at all.
+The Minka Farm orchard produces a wide range of fruits.
+Harvests vary from year to year depending on weather and insect pressure.
+We never use man-made chemicals to control problems or pests and most years, we don’t spray anything at all.

-Below are some of the fruits you can find throughout the year in our orchard (the average expected harvest time is in parentheses, but these vary year to year) …
+Below are some of the fruits you can find throughout the year in our orchard (the average expected harvest time is in parentheses) …

 … way down yonder in the pawpaw patch…

 It’s not just a children’s song – pawpaws are real!
 And very tasty!